Imam Dur Mausoleum

-The Imam Dur Mausoleum (قبة امام الدور) was a Sunni mausoleum located 20 km north of Samarra, in the Saladin Governorate of Iraq.
+The Imam Dur Mausoleum (قبة الإمام محمد الدُّرِّي) was a Sunni mausoleum located 20 km north of Samarra, in the Saladin Governorate of Iraq.
 Completed in c.
 1085 CE, during the Uqaylid era, the mausoleum was destroyed by the Islamic State of Iraq and the Levant on 23 October 2014.

 History

 The mausoleum dates from the 11th century, and was first administered by the Seljuk court, which was mainly a Sunni institution.
 The architect of the mausoleum was Abu Shakir ibn Abi al-Faraj.
 The building was among the many works that the chamberlain, Abu Jafar Muhammad, ordered to be completed.
 The construction of the mausoleum was eventually completed before 1094 CE.
 The mausoleum was the earliest datable example of a building that used a muqarnas dome.
 The legal caretaker, or mutawalli, of the mausoleum was Qadi Mu'nis ibn Hamdan, who was succeeded in this role by Hasan ibn Rafi.

 At some point of time, a mosque was built next to the mausoleum, but only the mausoleum was present in photographs by travelers in the 20th century.